Originally appeared in Premium Incentive Products Magazine on July 2018

 By Vic Sawi, Vice President of Sales and Services:

-Clients often ask, “How can we be sure we have a world-class recognition program?”
-Here are some things to consider if you really want to make your recognition program as effective as it can be:
+Human capital leaders often ask, "How can we be sure we have a world-class recognition program?"
+Here are some things for HR professionals to consider if you really want to make your recognition program as effective as it can be:

 Know What Success Looks Like